jwebmeister/tacspeak/README.md

     - In the Line Properties window, click the Advanced tab, then uncheck Allow applications to take exclusive control of this device.
     - Click Apply, then click OK.
 - All commands are being queued?
 AZERTY keyboard?
 You might need to change your in-game keybinding for "Hold command" to something other than Shift, and also update the key bindings in `./tacspeak/grammar/_readyornot.py`.
+- In your Windows privacy and security settings, can apps (including Tacspeak) access your microphone?
+Is your microphone working in other apps?
+- Try setting `USE_NOISE_SINK` (in `./tacspeak/user_settings.py`) to `True` or `False` if you're getting too many false positive or false negative speech recognitions respectively.
+- If you want to retain recordings of the speech recognitions from Tacspeak, set `retain_dir`, `retain_audio` and `retain_metadata` (in `./tacspeak/user_settings.py`) appropriately.

 ## Advanced install - Python